Skip to main content

 For some object types, the settings dialog automatically opens to display the privilege settings, and you do not need to select the Privileges tab.

-4. Scroll down to the desired user or role record.
+4. In the Privileges dialog, locate the desired user or role record.
 If the user or role is not listed, then they do not have specific privileges on the object aside from any privileges listed in the All Users row, which represents the PUBLIC role.

 note